epigen/enrichment_analysis/helpers/database_download_rules.md

 > [!IMPORTANT]
 > Make sure the output path in the configuration file matches the composed output path of the corresponding download rule.

-## Single file downloads (ORA GSEA, preranked GSEA, GREAT, cisTarget)
+## Single file downloads (for ORA GSEA, preranked GSEA, GREAT, cisTarget)

 The simplest and most robust approach for single file resources (like GMTs for over-representation analysis, or `.tbl` and `.feather` files for cisTarget) is to explicitly map the desired local filename to its direct download URL in a Python dictionary.